LeighCurran/AuroraPlusHA/README.md

     password: Password
     scan_interval:
       hours: 2
+    monitored_conditions:
+      - 'T31'
+      - 'T41'
+      - 'EstimatedBalance'
+      - 'DollarValueUsage'
+      - 'KilowattHourUsage'
 ```
-Note: Name ans scan_interval are optional.
+Note: Name, scan_interval and  monitored_conditions are optional.
 If scan_interval is not set a default value of 1 hours will be used.
 Most Aurora+ data is updated daily.